Expires: December 6, 2016 (extended)

 More information about SCOPUS is here: https://www.elsevier.com/solutions/scopus

 More information about Web of Science Citation Indexes is here: http://wokinfo.com/products_tools/multidisciplinary/webofscience/

 Please send comments about SCOPUS in comparison with Web of Science before November 28, 2016 to Deb Rollins (Head, Collection Services, University of Maine), or your department or college’s librarian subject specialist.

 The University of Maine on WorldCat service searches the entire OCLC WorldCat database, but displays locally owned materials in URSUS or MaineCat at the top of search results lists.
 (The local-materials-first display is a default setting, with the alternative being most-relevant-materials-first, even when not held locally.)
 It also displays article citations from selected major publishers.

-The University of Maine on WorldCat database is NOT the equivalent of URSUS or MaineCat.
-It is the OCLC WorldCat database, with only those local materials OCLC knows about presented first.
-In OCLC, some, but not all, URSUS libraries have indicated ownership of most, but not all, of their collection holdings.
+The University of Maine on WorldCat database is not the equivalent of the URSUS or MaineCat catalogs.
+It is the OCLC WorldCat database, with only those UMaine-owned materials marked as library holdings in WorldCat presented first.
 For the most complete picture of University of Maine materials, and all links to our full-text resources such as e-books and e-journals, please use URSUS.